Understanding Web Analysis

 Purpose

-Keeping in mind that web analytics tools spot trends and correlations rather than exact figures, they are excellent at helping us to evaluate the impact of both the site itself and the marketing that brings visitors to the site.
-If you can identify the visitor actions that indicate a successful visit and then tie that to their original traffic source, you can go a long way in evaluating what works and what doesn't.
+Web analytics tools spot trends and correlations rather than exact figures, and are excellent at helping us evaluate the impact of both the site itself and the marketing initiatives that bring visitors to the site.
+If you can identify the visitor actions that indicate a successful visit and then tie that to their original traffic source, you can go a long way in evaluating what works and what doesn’t work.

-Now that you've been armed with a healthy dose of cynicism, you can finally begin to use the tools the way they were intended: to give you a big picture of what is happening on your site.
+Remember: web analytics tools are intended to give you a big picture of what is happening on your site.